cecilegaudron/outscape-game/README.md

 [Back to top](#table-of-contents)

+## Clone project
+The steps to create a local clone are :
+- Go on the GitHub repository
+- On the Code tab, choose the HTTPS and copy the URL
+- On the fav IDE, like VS Studio Code, select "Clone Git Repository"
+- Paste the copied project's URL to create a local clone

 ## Credits
 ### Thank you
 - A special thank you to my mentor Rory Patrick Sheridan who helped me a lot to understand my problems, who encourages me and gives me good advice throughout the project.